AyemunHossain/grpc-nodejs-boilerplate/README.md

 5. **middleware**: Contains middleware functions for intercepting and modifying gRPC requests.
 6. **utils**: Contains utility functions for handling gRPC requests and responses.
 7. **index.js**: Contains server-side code for defining gRPC services and starting the server.
+8. **config**: Contains configuration settings for the server.
+9. **microservice**: Contains microservices for handling gRPC requests.
+10. **package.json**: Contains metadata and dependencies for the project.
+11. **scripts**: Contains scripts for generating gRPC service and client files.
+12. **utils**: Contains utility functions for handling gRPC requests and responses.
+13. **.env**: Contains environment variables for the project.
+14. **package.json**: Contains dependency tree for the project.

 # Prerequisites
 1. Node.js